 In ADHD Coaching, we work collaboratively with clients to increase their chances of reaching meaningful goals successfully.
 We work hard to tailor goals, and the strategies needed to get there, in ways that maximize the chances of success, keeping in mind personal strengths that can be leveraged, and anticipating challenges your teen is likely to face along the way.
 If well-crafted steps are followed, work gets done, and goals are met, then that’s success.
 And when your teen learns through coaching how to approach new goals systematically, then that’s success, too!
 Many teens we see require ongoing support during the school year, when deadlines are fast and furious.
 This decision marks success, too.
 It takes great insight to know when you’ll get swamped and what you’ll need to thrive.
 If corporate executives can use coaching services—ongoing—to support their success, then why can’t children and teens, too?

 Yes!
 We offer coaching services remotely through secure video sessions.
 Clients enjoy the convenience of this option, rather than travelling frequently to our Toronto office.
 We’ve expanded our reach, too.
 Our coaches now work with clients across Ontario—made possible by offering coaching services through secure video appointments.
 You must be physically present in Ontario during your video coaching sessions.

-Coaching at Possibilities is provided by non-medical health professionals such as psychologists and psychotherapists.
+Coaching at Possibilities is provided by non-medical health professionals such as psychologists, psychotherapists, occupational therapists, and social workers.
 As such, these services are not covered by OHIP.
 Your private insurance plan may cover ADHD Coaching as a psychotherapy service.

 Yes!
 You do not need a doctor’s referral to start working with one of our coaches.